Back

-On October 10, Veza announced the arrival of Next-Gen IGA.
 If you work in identity or security, you already know that IGA stands for identity governance and administration.
 And you know that these tools have been around for a long time.
 But the world has changed, and the identity attack surface has ballooned.
-Traditional IGA tools have serious blind spots because they rely on a data model built for an era with fewer systems and fewer permissions.
-Twenty years ago, it was sufficient to monitor user groups and roles, and it was tolerable to assume that all users would be listed in a single source of truth like ActiveDirectory.
-But now, with identity-based attacks a near daily occurrence, it’s clear that something is broken, and it’s time for a fresh approach to securing access in the enterprise.
+Traditional IGA tools have blind spots because they rely on a data model of directories, users and groups, built for an era of on-premises architectures and fully-trusted networks.
+They assume that employees are listed in a single source of truth and that role and group definitions accurately reflect the permissions associated with those roles.
+But now, with the complexities of modern, cloud-centric environments and identity-based attacks a near daily occurrence, it’s clear that something is broken, and it’s time for a fresh approach to securing access in the enterprise.

 It’s Hard to See Access

 The world has changed.
 Access has decentralized to a point where security teams cannot possibly understand, let alone enforce, common-sense policies for the business.
-Years ago you might have been a Microsoft shop—using AD as your IDP, with Windows file shares and Sharepoint to store files, some Microsoft SQL Server, and it was all in your data center.
-Now you have many different vendors providing identity systems, data stores, clouds, and apps.
-The average enterprise has 364 SaaS apps and uses 1,295 cloud services.
+Years ago you might have been a Microsoft shop—using Active Directory as your enterprise directory, with Windows file shares and SharePoint to store files, some Microsoft SQL Server, and it was all in your data center.
+Now, the landscape is vastly different.
+The average enterprise has 364 SaaS apps and uses 1,295 cloud services, creating a fragmented ecosystem.
+Organizations rely on many different vendors providing identity attributes, data stores, cloud platforms, and apps.
+Today, the average organization uses 1.75 identity platforms, while 34% of identities are created outside of these platforms as local accounts in SaaS and cloud platforms.
+To complicate matters further, there’s a 17-to-1 ratio of non-human to human identities across these apps and systems.

 With app sprawl comes access sprawl.
-Each of these apps has its own unique access control system, e.g RBAC or ABAC.
-Some are complex, with hundreds of arcane permissions and nested roles.
+Each of these apps has its own unique access control system, e.g., RBAC or ABAC.
+Some are complex, with hundreds of arcane permissions and nested roles and groups.
 As a result, it’s hard to determine who can access what.
 Making matters worse, lots of these new apps use service accounts to talk to each other, so that creates a new, fast-growing group of privileged identities.
 In short, it’s no longer practical to monitor enterprise permissions.

 This wouldn’t be a problem if security teams could take months to evaluate access.
 Of course, that’s not the case.
 Business moves faster than ever, and if IT teams want to help their partners in the business, it’s essential to evaluate and grant access quickly while enforcing policies and regulatory compliance.